OpenSourceEconomics/grmpy/docs/tutorial.rst

 Key            Value       Interpretation
 =========     =======      ==================
-agents         int         number of individuals for the estimation simulation file           str         specified data inout file for the estimation process optimizer      str         optimizer used for the estimation process start          str         determines which start values are used for the estimation process maxiter	       int         maximum numbers of iterations the minimization process performs
+agents         int         number of individuals for the estimation simulation file           str         specified data input file for the estimation process optimizer      str         optimizer used for the estimation process start          str         determines which start values are used for the estimation process maxiter	       int         maximum numbers of iterations the minimization process performs dependent	   str         indicates the dependent variable for the estimation process indicator	   str         defines the label of the treatment indicator variable
 =========     =======      ==================